vtex-apps/release-notes/docs/2019-week-39-40/stack-layout.md

 Make sure your store has the `stack-layout` [installed](https://vtex.io/docs/recipes/store/installing-an-app).

-Also, do not forget to check out the app [documentation](https://vtex.io/docs/app/vtex.stack-layout) for more details on its implementation.
+:eyes: Do not forget to check out the app [documentation](https://vtex.io/docs/app/vtex.stack-layout) for more details on its implementation.